YogaYoga-222/logistic_regression/README.md

 - **Task**: Predict Term 3 grades for 6 subjects
 - **Goal**: Use ordinal logistic regression to convert marks to grades and count passed/failed subjects
 - **Note**: Confirm you loaded the Students_marks.csv in `ordinal_marks_predictor.py`

 ---

+## 12. Modified Term 3 Mark and Rank Prediction
+- **Dataset**: Students_marks.csv with Term 1 and 2 marks
+- **Task**: This is a modified version of the previous grade prediction task.
+Instead of grades, it predicts actual marks for Term 3 in 6 subjects.
+- **Goal**: Use ordinal logistic regression to estimate marks, calculate total marks, count how many subjects each student passed or failed, and rank only the students who passed all subjects.
+- **Note**: Confirm you loaded the Students_marks.csv in ordinal_modified_mark_predictor.py

+---